ringcentral/ringcentral-api-docs/docs/basics/create-app.md

         Continue by clicking the 'Next' button.

-5. Select the permissions useful for your app from the drop list.
+5. Select the permissions useful for your app from the drop-down list.
 And if your app will use Authorization Code Flow, specify the OAuth Redirect URI.
 Click the 'Create' button.

       <img src="../../img/create-app-oauth-settings.png" class="img-fluid">